Equine Stay Apparatus: Active or Passive, and Why it Matters

 In a standing animal, two forces are acting on limbs simultaneously – the weight of the body acting downwards from the shoulder and the hip, and the ground reaction force acting upwards from the hoof.
 To prevent the limb from flexing under the pressure of these forces, the extensor muscles of the joints need to remain active.

-In a relaxed standing position, horses will generally support themselves on both front limbs and one hind limb, alternating the supporting hind limb.
-We have long believed that they are able to maintain this standing position through the action of the stay apparatus, which passively stabilises the limbs and allows the maintenance of posture with minimal energy consumption.
+In a relaxed standing position, horses can support themselves on both front limbs and one hind limb, alternating the supporting hind limb.
+We have long believed that they can maintain this standing position through the action of the stay apparatus, which passively stabilizes the limbs and allows the maintenance of posture with minimal energy consumption.

 From these two points alone – the increased weight and force carried by the horse, and the increased time spent in an upright position – it seems likely that horses would have developed a mechanism whereby they exert the least possible amount of energy and avoid fatigue while standing.